 The Multi Media test will cover all 12 topics from the list

 The Fieldwork Exercise consists of: 1.
 Observation and mapping 2.
 Analysis of spatial issue in fieldwork area including additional data gathering 3.
 Problem-solving exercise leading to a proposal including a spatial plan or map.

 The country which sends the students to the Olympiad pays:

-a. the travelcoust, insurance and, if applicable, visa costs of the students and of all accompanying persons to the place at which the Olympiad is held;
+- the travelcost, insurance and, if applicable, visa costs of the students and of all accompanying persons to the place at which the Olympiad is held;

-b. a fee to the local organiser for each student and adult as a contribution to other costs.
+- a fee to the local organizer for each student and adult as a contribution to other costs.

-The local organiser covers all other expenses incurred in holding the Olympiad.
+- The local organizer covers all other expenses incurred in holding the Olympiad.

-Participation in an Balkan International Geography Olympiadsignifies acceptance of the present Statutes by the institution responsible for sending the delegation.
+Participation in a Geography Olympiad signifies acceptance of the present Statutes by the institution responsible for sending the delegation.